omhpathak-tech/SimpleTodoFinal/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-The app was very simple to app, but you can always run into import problems and running the emulator.
+The app was very simple to build, but you can always run into import problems and running the emulator on low-end apps can be annoying.
+The Android Studio is very user-friendly and easy to use.
+It also gives the developer a lot of freedom to play around with the UI.

 ## License